samirmenon/scl-goog-webhook/README.txt

 web access through a variety of different programming languages.

 2017/01/04 : The default integration is funky and doesn't work...

+So we have a basic app that processes POST requests and replies to Google. (see 2.b)

+FYI : It might be useful to install the heroku command line (search for it)

        ------------------------------------------------------